 So there is no reason to be frightened by all this Torah keeping.
 The Hebrew Roots movement, as a whole, is good for the children of Yahuwah, despite its various problems and diverse levels of extremes.
 It is a sovereign moving of the Holy Spirit among Father’s children, to bring them into a closer, more holy, more perfect walk with Him — preparing them for the Bridegroom.

 Those who are beginning to walk in Torah, are beginning to truly understand the great riches of what Yahushua meant when He said: “If ye continue in my WORD, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free.”
 (John 8:31-32)

 Torah keepers understand that obeying Torah is not about Salvation!
 It’s about holiness and learning to be holy as HE is holy!

 Below are links to some excellent teachings for born-again Believers who want help in understanding the Hebrew Roots movement.
 Remember however, to prove all things with Scripture, and hold fast that which is good!

-- 119 Ministries – great teaching videos; a Hebrew Roots resource
+- 119 Ministries – multiple teaching videos; a Hebrew Roots resource

 - EliYah.com – many excellent articles and teaching videos examining the Hebraic roots from a Biblical persepctive